Drone First Responder system · Based in Traverse City, Michigan

 Live HD overwatch

-High-definition video streams to your dispatch console over AT&T FirstNet, giving command real-time eyes on the incident as ground units respond.
+High-definition video is designed to stream to your dispatch console over a triple-redundant link, giving command real-time eyes on the incident as ground units respond.

 Coverage radius per docking station